Showing 1 - 1 OF 1

 A P.O. box can be assigned once PCS orders are received so that newcomers can start forwarding their mail.
 Please contact your sponsor for assistance setting up a P.O. box.

-Army Community Service offers Japan-specific sponsorship training monthly to all individuals who are assigned as sponsors.
-This training provides valuable information to sponsors so that they can best facilitate a smooth move for incoming personnel.
-Additionally, all attendees to the Japanese-specific sponsorship training receive a sponsorship card that can be exchanged for a free round-trip ticket on the MWR Narita shuttle bus for the purpose of meeting incoming personnel.
+Army Community Service offers Japan-specific sponsorship training bi-monthly to all individuals who are assigned as sponsors.
+This training provides valuable information to sponsors so that they can best facilitate a smooth move for incoming personnel and is offered in person and via MS Teams.
+Additionally, all who attend the Japanese-specific sponsorship training receive a sponsorship card that can be exchanged for a free round-trip ticket on the MWR shuttle bus for the purpose of meeting incoming personnel.